Kühn Products Scent Profiles

 One of our newest scents.
-We've playing around with the red and black currant berry.
+We've been playing around with the red and black currant berry.
 These berries have a incredibly unique scent.
-The blackcurrant berry, also known as black currant or cassis, has a sweet top note as you'd expect from a berry but a little muted like a cranberry, and with a woodsy base.
+The blackcurrant berry, also known as cassis, has a sweet top note as you'd expect from a berry, but a little muted like a cranberry, and with a woodsy base.
 Similar to Utah Summer, we incorporated a little grapefruit.
 You'll also catch some lemon, jasmine, and peach with a base combo of black currant.
 Its wildly popular.

 Plums have always been one of my favorite fruits.
 The purple can look so cool and there's nothing better than a perfect plum.
 This was the inspiration behind Black Sea.
 We wanted a scent designed around plum.
 So to start comes a hint of bergamot, followed by the sweet and mellow scent of a ripe plum, then balanced with a beautifully rich and tame musk.
 The plum shines through, the musk is a perfect balance.

 Cedar & Amber

 This is very much what it sounds like.
 Imagine a big log of cedarwood smoldering on a fire.
 Still fresh enough that it doesnt smell burnt, but definitely smokey.
 Now take that smokey cedarwood and add just a touch of sweetness to it.
 The littlest bit of amber and a hint of vanilla.
 The sweeter notes really takes the edge off the strength that cedar can bring to a scent.
 Cedar can be very overpowering, we've tamed it perfectly.
 It's the go to for any cedarwood fan.